Laminitis can be time consuming, painful for your horse and heartbreaking for you. A proper diet can make it a whole lot easier.

 Feed according to your horse’s need to gain, hold or lose weight

 Assess the body condition (fatness) of your horse and have a clear goal in mind as to whether you want the horse to gain, hold or lose weight.
-Look for the help document in FeedXL on body condition scoring, or the newsletter for descriptions and photos of each body condition score.
+Click here to read our post ‘Why Body Condition Score’.

 To gain weight